Hysterotomy: Resuscitative hysterotomy

 A resuscitative hysterotomy is performed during or near the occurrence of a cardiac arrest, in which an incision is made to remove the fetus from the uterus.
-This is done in order to save the fetus, as well as to revive the person whose uterus was carrying the fetus.
+This is done in order to save the fetus, as well as to revive the woman whose uterus was carrying the fetus.
 This is traditionally done if the fetus is of 24 weeks or older, at which it is viable outside of the uterus.
-The primary goal is to save the pregnant person, and in order to insure the highest survival rate, the goal of fetus delivery time is within 5 minutes after the patient goes under arrest and/or two cycles of CPR.
-During pregnancy, the pregnant uterus may compress the inferior vena cava and abdominal aorta, causing reduced blood flow to the uterus and to the pregnant person.
+The primary goal is to save the pregnant woman, and in order to ensure the highest survival rate, the goal of fetus delivery time is within 5 minutes after the patient goes under arrest and/or two cycles of CPR.
+During pregnancy, the pregnant uterus may compress the inferior vena cava and abdominal aorta, causing reduced blood flow to the uterus and to the pregnant woman.
 Removing the fetus can restore blood flow to the pregnant person.